-The average rental price in Dexter Linwood West is currently $1,443, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 67.7% of Michigan neighborhoods.
+The average rental price in Dexter Linwood West is currently $1,793, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 60.4% of the neighborhoods in Michigan.

 Dexter Linwood West is an urban neighborhood (based on population density) located in Detroit, Michigan.

-Dexter Linwood West real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and single-family homes.
+Dexter Linwood West real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) small apartment buildings and townhomes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Dexter Linwood West neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

-The freedom of moving to new places versus the comfort of home.
-How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
-NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
-More residents of the Dexter Linwood West neighborhood live here today that also were living in this same neighborhood five years ago than is found in 100.0% of U.S. neighborhoods.
+Some neighborhoods have more internal cohesiveness than others.
+While other neighborhoods feel like a collection of strangers who just happen to live near each other.
+Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
+NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Dexter Linwood West neighborhood.
+More residents of the Dexter Linwood West neighborhood live here today that also were living in this same neighborhood five years ago than is found in 97.8% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.

-In the Dexter Linwood West neighborhood, 47.1% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 36.0% of the residents employed.
-Other residents here are employed in government jobs, whether they are in local, state, or federal positions (14.2%), and 13.8% in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+In the Dexter Linwood West neighborhood, 36.3% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 28.1% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (21.9%), and 13.7% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

 The most common language spoken in the Dexter Linwood West neighborhood is English, spoken by 100.0% of households.